 You can use it to increase awareness of yourself and develop beneficial habits and feelings, such as a positive mood, self-discipline, healthy sleep patterns, and even increased pain tolerance.

-Even 10-minute sessions can improve focus, memory and even train your brain to better cope with everyday life.
-So, you don't need a long session.
+Even 10-minute sessions can improve focus and memory and even train your brain to cope better with everyday life.

 (1)Meditation experience is associated with increased cortical thickness (nih.gov)